nealcrook/nascom/nascom4/README.md

 Current releases:

 * Rev1.0 - first release (NASCOM4_rev1p0.pof/NASCOM4_rev1p0.sof)
-* Rev1.1 - revisons to video control: (1) both VGA outputs are now active simultaneously.
+* Rev1.1 - revisions to video control: (1) both VGA outputs are now active simultaneously.
 (2) The character generator is now programmable from the Z80 (details in the Handbook) (NASCOM4_rev1p1.pof/NASCOM4_rev1p1.sof)
+* Rev1.2 - Add support for the INVVIDEO bit.
+Now wordstar displays corrrectly.
+Associated menu release adds nasForth.
+* Rev1.3 - Modify .qsf file to add pullups to some FPGA inputs so that a Stage 2 system (minimal system + SDcard + Memory) works correctly.

 Here are some videos of its evolution: